-- Do not let your skin burn
+- Do not let your skin go red or burn.

-Stay out of the sun during the hottest part of the day.
+- Stay out of the sun during the hottest part of the day.
 This is usually between 11am and 3pm.

-If it is important to you that you look tanned, use fake tan lotions or sprays.
+- Do not use a sunbed or sunlamp.
+If it is important for you to look tanned, use fake tan lotions or sprays.

-- Check your skin regularly for any changes
+- Check your skin regularly for any changes.

 Protecting yourself from the sun is important.
 But regular exposure to a small amount of sunshine helps our bodies make vitamin D. Remember not to let you skin go red or burn.